 - Before being assigned to work, hired applicants will complete a paid training program/orientation that lasts approximately thirty (30) days.

 - Upon completion of training/orientation program, the employee must complete the MFR physical fitness evaluation (push-ups, sit-ups, run or walk) standards based on age.

 - New hires must complete a six (6) month probationary period.

 BENEFITS: Employees are offered a competitive benefits package which includes health, dental, and life insurance, paid annual and sick leave, paid holidays, and a retirement program.
-The City of Montgomery participates in the Retirement Systems of Alabama (RSA).

 EQUAL EMPLOYMENT OPPORTUNITY: Discrimination against any person in recruitment, examination, appointment, training, promotion, retention, discipline, or any other aspect of personnel administration because of political or religious opinions or affiliations or because of race, national origin, or any other non merit factors is prohibited.
 Discrimination on the basis of age, sex, or physical disability is prohibited except where specific age, sex, or physical requirements constitute a bona fide occupational qualification necessary to proper and efficient administration.